Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Categorical Background

+Multiplication is defined by specifying that for each $m,n$, the corresponding map is zero everywhere except for $s=m+n$, in which case it is the identity.

-A symmetric pseudo-tensor category $(\cC,\ox,\mathbf{1}_{\cC},c)$ has a natural action of the symmetric group $S_n$ on every object $X^{\ox n}$ through the braiding.
-By abuse of notation, we will suppress the braiding when talking about this symmetric group action and denote it simply by the element of $S_n$.
+Symmetric pseudo-tensor categories allow for more interesting internal algebraic constructions.
+Namely, a symmetric pseudo-tensor category $(\cC,\ox,\mathbf{1}_{\cC},c)$ has a natural action of the symmetric group $S_n$ on every object $X^{\ox n}$ through the braiding.
+By abuse of notation, we suppress the braiding when talking about this symmetric group action and denote it simply by the corresponding element of $S_n$.
 This allows us to define algebraic objects in a symmetric pseudo-tensor category, such as Lie algebras and commutative algebras.
 See \cite[Section 9.9]{Tensor_Cat} for more details.

-Recall that a pre-additive category is idempotent complete if every idempotent splits.
-If $\cD$ is pre-additive, one can take the additive completion $\cD^{Add}$ by defining the objects to be finite tuples of objects in $\cD$, and composition of morphisms given by ``matrix multiplication".
-See \cite[Section 2.5]{Comes_Wilson_GL_T_definition} for more details.
-Given an additive category, one can take its \emph{Karoubian completion}, denoted by $\cD^{Kar}$.
-This will have objects $(X,e)$ where $X\in \mathrm{Obj}(\cD)$ and $e\in \End_{\cD}(X)$ is idempotent.
-Hom sets are defined as: